charlie-tango/umbraco-rich-text/README.md

   These will be used, unless the element already has the attribute set.
 The only exception is the `className` attribute, which will be merged with the default value.
+- `stripStyles`: Remove inline style attributes from HTML elements.
+Accepts:
+  - `true`: Removes all inline styles from all HTML elements
+  - An object with configuration options:
+    - `tags`: Array of HTML tags from which to strip styles.
+If not provided, styles are stripped from all tags.
+    - `except`: Array of HTML tags that should keep their styles, even if they are in the `tags` array.
+  - Default is `false` (all inline styles are preserved).

 When passing the `renderBlock` and `renderNode` props, consider making them static functions (move them outside the consuming component) to avoid